BiltuDas1/unlock-Bootloader/README.md

 # Unlock Bootloader
 Unlock bootloader into your Android Phone for installing Custom Roms.

+Note : If your Device needs special unlock tool for Unlocking it's bootloader then this repository doesn't solve your Problem (You can make a issue if you has something problem with unlocking bootloader)
 **Warning ⚠️ : By unlocking bootloader, Your Android Phone warranty may be void.**

 # How to do?